christinew7/61040_concept_backend/design/testing_outputs.md

   2. Set visibility to false when already false (no change, no error) ... ok (94ms) .
 Attempt to set visibility with an invalid (non-boolean) 'visible' parameter ... ok (35ms)
 Action: setVisibility ... ok (915ms)

+Action: startTrackingUsingLLM with different styles of patterns ...
+  1. Basic instruction with clear starting instructions ... ok (677ms)
+  2. File has lots of miscellaneous comments and prep instructions before ... ok (803ms)
+  3. Pattern has a lot of different instruction sections ... ok (613ms)
+  4. Pattern that has been scanned with OCR errors and typos ... ok (601ms)
+Action: startTrackingUsingLLM with different styles of patterns ... ok (3s)

+ok | 7 passed (26 steps) | 0 failed
 ```